 Running outside the layout, but linked to it, is an end-to-end branchline.
 One end of this is known as Hawksbridge Marine and features a fine overhead signal box.
 The other end, which is known as ‘Brewery Lane’, used to be detachable and attended several exhibitions, the most prestigious of which was Guildex 2007.
 It has now retired from the exhibition circuit.

 The Motive Power Depot, which used to be attached to the layout, was a loco shed, complete with coaling tower, turntable and four road covered shed.
 Known as ‘Grantham’, this part of the layout was built and donated to the group by the late Barry Murphy, a major figure in the history of the group.
 However, it has recently been sold and Brewery Lane has moved into the space formerly occupied by Grantham.
-A brand new Motive Power Depot is in the process of being built in the space vacated by Brewery Lane.
+A brand new Motive Power Depot called 'Marsh Lane' has been built in the space vacated by Brewery Lane.

 Our monthly Open Days attract visitors from far and wide, even people on holiday in the area have been known to drop in.
 Any modeller, with or without stock, is welcome to attend any of these Open Days, dates to be found on this website and also in the Guild News section of the O Gauge Guild Gazette.
 There are always several rakes of coaches and wagons for you to try your prized loco or locos on.
 And yes, we’ve all had failures so sympathy and respect are available in equal measures.
 The final and most important ingredient of all is the warm welcome you will receive !

 The clubrooms are open to members on most Monday afternoons, Monday evenings and Friday evenings with a working party also 'in residence' on Wednesdays from about 11 o'clock onwards.

 Preston is also the home to another model railway club, the Preston and District Model Railway Society, their website can be found at: www.prestonanddistrictmrs.org.uk